slatedocs/slate/source/includes/_payouts.md

 * Sign up for your TransferWise borderless account [https://transferwise.com/gb/borderless](https://transferwise.com/gb/borderless).

 * Complete verification – you need to do this before you start your technical integration.
 Also ensure you’re compliant with our [Terms and Conditions](https://transferwise.com/terms-and-conditions) and [Acceptable Use Policy](https://transferwise.com/acceptable-use-policy-eea).
+You have to activate Balances first, if you want to use Balance payouts.
+This can be done from Balances sidebar of your TransferWise account.

 * Make a transfer – check [our video guide](https://transferwise.com/help/article/1779442/creating-a-transfer/video-guide-make-a-transfer) for step-by-step instructions.